Skip to Content

 When applied effectively, digital engineering can be used to deliver military capability quickly that is relevant to the threat, before an adversary’s countermeasures can be developed or alternative ‘game changing’ technologies emerge.

-For example, new capabilities could be used for the first time in battle against an enemy.
+For example, new capabilities could be used for the first time in conflict against an enemy.
 Initially, the enemy may be unprepared to defend against these.
 However, given enough time, they will develop a countermeasure or a game changing technology to nullify your advantage.
 Digital engineering, and the speed it provides, ensures that it is the enemy who is always a step behind in the deployment of such advantageous new capabilities.

-Network centric warfare and the digital age
+Network centric and the digital age

 Since 1998, when Proceedings, a monthly periodical published by the United States Naval Institute, published Network Centric Warfare: Its Origin and Future [Ref 1], military organizations have been transitioning their capabilities from ‘platform-centric’ to ‘network-centric’.

 Sensors could be airborne and uncrewed; command centers could be located within national boundaries and weapons could be launched by any capable platform that is within range of the target.
 The network-centric capability could be more survivable than the platform-centric one, as its nodes can be located separately and thus must be destroyed separately.
 However, the network itself is now a target and it must be protected against cyber-attack or electronic warfare (EW).
-It has been over 25 years since the publication of the Proceedings article and, today, network-centric warfare is a reality.
+It has been over 25 years since the publication of the Proceedings article and, today, network-centric capability is a reality.

 Revolution of military affairs

-A revolution of military affairs has occurred in much the same way that aircraft and motorized vehicles changed 20th century warfare.
+A revolution of military affairs has occurred in much the same way that aircraft and motorized vehicles changed 20th century conflict.
 The digitalization of that information environment over time has improved connectivity across all bandwidths, allowed enormous amounts of data and computing power to be shared by many platforms and provided information, predictions, and situational awareness to users upon demand.

 We know these capabilities today as wide area networks (WANs), cloud computing, the internet, virtual and augmented reality (VR and AR), and digital twins.
-21st Century warfare has therefore been characterized by drones, long range weapons and intelligent, uncrewed systems linked to network-centric platforms, like the newer generation of network-enabled military vehicles that by themselves are not particularly lethal.
+21st Century global conflicts have therefore been characterized by drones, long range weapons and intelligent, uncrewed systems linked to network-centric platforms, like the newer generation of network-enabled military vehicles that by themselves are not particularly lethal.
 These vehicles instead achieve their lethality from the systems that they are linked to, resulting in a force multiplier effect as more vehicles are added to the network.

 However, recent technologies and network capabilities bring about new problems and vulnerabilities.
 The use of low technology systems, like improvised explosive devices (IEDs), combined with high technology threats, such as cyber-weapons, can provide an effective asymmetric response, allowing forces that are conventionally outgunned to defeat larger and better equipped adversaries.